iwhalen/claude-plays-rogue/README.md

 uv run cpr --player human
 ```

-You should see something like this, which means you're ready to play!
+You should see something like this, which means you're ready to play.

 ``` bash
 ╭───────────────────────────────────── Rogue ──────────────────────────────────────╮